peter-mouland/react-lego/README.md

 These have been chosen as _base_ technologies for the master branch because (Apart from them being easy to distinguish between), they are essential when building/deploying to make sure I don't break anything!

+### Hot-Reloading

+ > Based on the `master` branch

+Hot reloading allows you to see changes made to any part of your app without having to restart the server.

 ### Redux